crkn-rcdr/Access-Platform/schema.md

-# Notes for the combined collection/manifest schema
+# Notes for the access/canvas schemas

 ## AccessObject

 - \_id: a noid, which should satisfy `/^69429\\/[acms][0-9]+[0-9bcdfghjkmnpqrstvwxz]{2}[0-9][0-9bcdfghjkmnpqrstvwxz]{2}[0-9][0-9bcdfghjkmnpqrstvwxz]{2}[0-9][0-9bcdfghjkmnpqrstvwxz]$/`
+- updateInternalmeta: update object

+## SluggedObject extends AccessObject

+- type: collection | manifest | alias
 - slug: see slug definition in glossary
-- type: collection | manifest | alias
-- updateInternalmeta: update object
 - public: if it exists, it's a date (TODO: consider this some more)

-## SpecObject extends AccessObject
+## SpecObject extends SluggedObject

 - label: text field
 - summary: text field